Home Fixed Income How to Invest in Government Bonds Online

 How Do You Keep Track of Government Bonds Issuance?

 RBI issues government bonds through auctions after consulting the government and in alignment with the funding requirement.
+The benefits of government bonds include their low-risk nature, predictable returns, and the assurance of capital preservation, making them an appealing investment choice for both individual and institutional investors.
 Once the requirement is evaluated, RBI publishes a half-yearly auction calendar.
 It contains all the information about the securities investors may require.
 RBI announces the same via notifications on its website, press releases, and newspaper advertisements around a week prior to the auction.

 Generally, auctions are held on Fridays, and settlements are done on a T + 1 basis (the next Monday).